John the Skeleton

 About the Illustrator

-Marja-Liisa Plats (1984) is an illustrator, graphic designer, photographer, and singer.
-She graduated from Tartu Art College in photography and is a member of the Young Authors' Association in Tartu and the Tartu Artists' Union.
-Plats has illustrated more than 40 children’s books and regularly contributes to the children’s magazine Täheke.
-She has received extensive recognition for her works and has been listed in the White Ravens catalogue three times.
+Marja-Liisa Plats is an illustrator, graphic designer, photographer, and singer.
+She graduated from Tartu Art College in photography and is a member of the Estonian Graphic Designers Association and the Tartu Artist’s Union.
+Plats has illustrated more than fifty children’s books, and has received extensive recognition for her works; she has been listed in the White Ravens catalog three times.
 Her illustrations are inquisitive and experiment with a broad range of visual techniques.

 Book Details